Treatment for Sensitive Teeth Plano, TX

 Fourthly, if you periodically get teeth whitening treatments, teeth sensitivity is actually a common side effect.
 This is not a cause for alarm and will most likely go away with time following a professional teeth whitening treatment.

 Lastly, gum disease and receding gums can lead to tooth sensitivity.
-The roots of the teeth can become exposed due to receding gums.
-The tooth roots do not have a protective layer of enamel to protect them like the crown of the teeth.
-Exposing these tooth roots can cause discomfort and sensitivity to hot or cold food/beverages.
+Receding gums can expose the roots of your teeth.
+The tooth roots don’t have a protective layer of enamel to protect them like the crown of the tooth.
+Exposing these tooth roots can cause discomfort and sensitivity to hot and cold foods and beverages.

 Treatment for Sensitive Teeth

 Sensitive teeth can be a source of discomfort and can make it difficult to enjoy eating or drinking.
 Fortunately, there are dental treatments available at our office that can help alleviate the sensitivity.
 Some of these teeth sensitivity treatments include desensitizing toothpaste, fluoride treatment, dental sealants, and bonding agents.
-With the right treatment plan tailored to your individual needs, you can find relief from your painful teeth sensitivity quickly and effectively.
+With the right treatment plan, we can quickly and effectively relieve you of your painful teeth sensitivity.

-• Fluoridex®: For patients who come to our Plano, TX dentist office with sensitive teeth, we recommend Fluoridex®.
+• Fluoridex®: For patients who come to our Plano, TX, dental office with sensitive teeth, we recommend Fluoridex®.
 Use this product in place of regular toothpaste for daily treatment and cleaning.
 Fluoridex® helps protect against painful sensitivity to cold, heat, sweets, acids, and contact.

-• Desensitizing toothpaste: Specialized desensitizing toothpaste can block the tubules in the dentin from allowing fluid to flow through, reducing sensitivity.
+• Desensitizing toothpaste: Specialized desensitizing toothpaste can block the tubules in the dentin from allowing fluid to flow through.
+Fluoride toothpaste can also reduce sensitivity.
+Use a soft-bristled toothbrush as well because it can help reduce tooth pain.

-• IBond: The application of a special bonding agent onto the exposed dentin can effectively block the tubes and help provide relief from sensitivity.
-Dr. Sowell and Dr. Chen can provide an IBond treatment at his Plano dental office.
+• IBond: IBond Universal is a light-curing adhesive for any bonding technique.
+Our dentist will apply this special bonding agent onto the exposed dentin to effectively block the tubes.
+Dr. Sowell and Dr. Chen can provide an IBond treatment at our Plano dental office in one visit.

-• Fluoride Gel: The application of high-concentrated fluoride gel into the tubules of the dentin can help seal off exposed nerve endings, providing relief from sensitivity.
+• Fluoride Gel: Applying highly-concentrated fluoride gel into the tubules of the dentin can seal off exposed nerve endings.
+The gel will help strengthen and protect the teeth, while also helping to reduce sensitivity.

-• Dental Bonding: Additionally, for more severe sensitivity, Dr. Sowell and Dr. Chen can provide a dental bonding treatment to the surface of your sensitive teeth.
-If a tooth is particularly sensitive due to exposed dentin, he can apply a composite resin material to restore function and impede pain.
+• Dental Bonding: For more severe sensitivity, Dr. Sowell and Dr. Chen can provide a dental bonding treatment to the surface of teeth.
+If a tooth is sensitive because of exposed dentin, we can apply composite resin to restore function and stop pain.

-• Root Canal: If decay infects and inflames the root of the tooth, a root canal procedure may be necessary to alleviate pain and sensitivity.
+• Root Canal Procedure: If decay infects and inflames the root of the tooth, a root canal procedure is necessary.
+Contrary to popular belief, root canal therapy is not painful, and will alleviate pain and sensitivity in one visit.